olemagnusnorum/kundestyrt-prosjekt-gruppe-12/README.md

 ```
 2. Run the Application.kt file within Intellij with the server running in a docker container.
 The file is located in epic-integration/src/main/kotlin/com/backend

+Note: It is important that the HAPI server is done starting up before the kotlin server is run.

 ## Usage